 For traditional banks to rise above the competition they face from big tech, neobanks, and fintech, they need to add new digital skills to their traditional banking capabilities; positioning themselves as agile providers of financial services by providing demand-driven services at the right time and place.

-To successfully compete against newcomers to the financial services sector, traditional banks will face several challenges.
+Traditional banks will face several challenges to successfully compete against newcomers to the financial services sector.
 Cryptography will play a vital role in meeting the challenges they face instead of being a bottleneck holding them back.

 #1.
 Focus on customers’ unmet needs

-Banks will need to focus more on their customers’ unmet needs that can be solved by developing and deploying innovative digital solutions.
-They will also need to have the ability to engage with their customers individually and at a larger scale without fear of personal information or banking data being compromised.
+Banks will need to focus more on their customers’ unmet needs, which can be solved by developing and deploying innovative digital solutions.
+In addition, they will need to be able to interact with clients personally and on a broader scale without the risk of personal or financial information being compromised.

 #2.
 Scale in terms of number of customers

 New digital banking platforms need to be scalable as the number of customers grows.
-This will avoid problems because of limited availability of services or security issues as new customers come on board.
+This will prevent problems caused by limited service availability or security concerns as additional consumers join the organization.

 #3.
 Open, scalable platforms

 Existing banks will need open, scalable digital platforms enriched through partnerships with third parties.
-It will become the norm for these platforms to provide relevant products and financial services to their customers.
-But security must not be at stake.
+It will become the standard for these platforms to provide their clients relevant products and financial services.
+However, security cannot be compromised.

 #4.
 Maintaining traditional banking capabilities